sdsykes/nut-8/README.md

     "Nationalgymnasiummuseumsanatoriumandsuspensoriumsordinaryprivatdocentgeneralhistoryspecialprofessordoctor"

 Ah, well, not exactly single words, but for sure there aren't any spaces in there.
-So the alorithm can't place words bigger than one line, and gets stuck.
+So the alorithm can't place words bigger than one line, and gets stuck because the buckets can never empty out.
 I decided it was acceptable to leave these "words" out of the compressed version of Ulysses, I think they won't be missed.
 When preparing the words, we now skip any that are too long for a line:

     def prepare_buckets
       @buckets = {}